NearSocial/viewer/README.md

-# Viewer
+# Browser

-A framework for reusable components to render and modify SocialDB by Social08.
+A framework for reusable components to render and modify SocialDB by Near Social.

 ## Widget example